OrenRosen/async/readme.md

 Package `gosync` provides simple helpers for running code in a go routine.

-Main featured:
+### Main features (or why to use this package instead of just `go func`):
 - Limiting the number of opened go routines.
 - Recovering from a panic.
+- Prevent cancellation from propagate to the go routine
-- Option to passing values between contexts.
+- Propagate values between contexts.
 - Configurable timeouts.
-- Handling errors from the async function
+- Handling errors from the async function.

-# Simple usecases:
+# Simple Use-Cases:

 ### Run function in a new go routine
 The most basic functionality is to open a new go routine when everytime it is called: